Scottish Water partners Kando for wastewater data analysis

 This is corroborated by Black & Veatch’s 2020 Smart Utilities Report, which surveyed over 600 stakeholders in the broader utilities sector.

-The Smart Utilities report concludes that integrated communications infrastructure, incorporating automation, analytics and asset management, will be a top priority in improving the resilience of utility operations.
+The Smart Utilities report concludes that integrated communications infrastructure, incorporating automation, analytics and asset management, will be a top priority in improving the resilience of ageing utilities.

 Its respondents identified the IT and communications sector as one of the key enablers of utility modernisation, which the report’s authors surmise is due to the sector’s ability to improve data communications between traditionally siloed operations.

-Although the project has now been paused, its official webpage notes that wastewater epidemiology is likely to be of significant importance in the future and that further opportunities for the technology should be explored.
+Sampling results were shared with local and national authorities to help inform their strategies on how to prevent further transmission.
+The project was deemed a success and, although it has now been paused, its official webpage notes that wastewater epidemiology is likely to be of significant importance in the future and that further opportunities for the technology should be explored.

 Data solutions will also be needed to help the UK’s water industry address its environmental impact, with low-cost sensors backed by internet of things (IoT) technology providing new ways to identify and monitor spillages, leakages and other adverse events occurring within utility networks.

-The demand for such technologies will continue to rise, as the UK Government adopts stricter legislation on water treatment.
+Such technologies will enable water utilities to comply with new legislation, such as the Environment Act 2021, which a variety of measures to tackle sewage discharge including requirements for greater transparency from water companies regarding their storm flow data.

-The Environment Act 2021, for example, introduces a variety of measures to tackle sewage discharge, including requirements for greater transparency from water companies regarding their storm flow data.
+Tighter regulation will help drive demand for utility data solutions, fuelled further as more case studies arise that are able to demonstrate successful results.